lionmoroz/Background-generator/README.md

 # Background-generator
-Crieate your background-color on your page
+Create your background-color on your page